WassimSlim21/Google_APIs_Data_Management/README.md

 5. Submit a pull request

 ## License

-Copyright (c) 2024 Wassim SLIM - BI DEVELOPER - AZIZA Retail & WholeSale.
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.